merimas01/BeautySalon/README.md

 ### Setup

 - Open Android Studio and run Emulator
-- Drag and drop the app-debug.apk file (from flutter-apk folder in the zipped archive fit-build-2025-03-03.zip) into the Emulator, in order to install the application
+- Drag and drop the **app-release.apk** file (from flutter-apk folder in the zipped archive fit-build-2025-03-04.zip) into the Emulator, in order to install the application
 - Manually run the application in the Emulator

 ### Credentials